-This information is a general summary of Canadian federal income tax rules applicable to a Unitholder who is an individual (other than a trust) who for purposes of the Income Tax Act (Canada) is resident in Canada, holds Units of a Fund as capital property and deals at arm's length and is not affiliated with the Fund.
+This information is a general summary of Canadian federal income tax rules applicable to an individual (other than a trust) who for purposes of the Tax Act is resident in Canada, holds Units of a Fund directly as capital property or in a registered plan and deals at arm's length and is not affiliated with the Fund.
 It is not intended to be legal or tax advice.
 More information is contained in the Annual Information Form for the Funds.